mapzen/py-mapzen-dbtickets/README.md

 # py-mapzen-dbtickets

-Simple Python wrapper for talking to a ticket server.
+Simple Python wrapper for talking to a (MySQL derived) ticket server.

 ## Usage